jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 ```

 **2. Using the User's Identity**
 If you used OAuth, your Python agent can access the user's token via tool_context.state.
-This allows you to make API calls (like searching the user's Google Drive) securely, impersonating the user who is chatting with the bot .
+This allows you to make API calls (like searching the user's Google Drive) securely, impersonating the user who is chatting with the agent.

 ```Python